defold/doc/docs/en/manuals/animation.md

 ## Property animation

-All numeric properties (numbers, vector3, vector4 and quaterions) and shader constants can be animated with the built in animation system, using the function `go.animate()`.
+All numeric properties (numbers, vector3, vector4 and quaterions) and shader constants can be animated with the built-in animation system, using the function `go.animate()`.
 The engine will automatically "tween" properties for you according to given playback modes and easing functions.
 You can also specify custom easing functions.

   ![Property animation](images/animation/property_animation.png){.inline srcset="images/animation/property_animation@2x.png 2x"}
   ![Bounce loop](images/animation/bounce.gif){.inline}